Green-Software-Foundation/if/docs/implementations/boavizta.md

 ## Example impl

 In IEF models are expected to be invoked from an `impl` file.
-This is a yaml containing the model configuration and observations.
+This is a yaml containing the model configuration and inputs.
 The following `impl` initializes and runs the `boavizta-cpu` model:

 ```yaml
 name: boavizta-demo